kubafeqt/MouseHandleXY/README.md

 // Doesn't work when mouse is disconnected . : - ( , Probably need to simulate HID driver .

 > **Note:**
-> Need to run this app as administrator for it to work when some administrator-level software, system settings, Task Manager or other protected Windows interfaces are active on the selected desktop.
+> You need to run this app as administrator for it to work when some administrator-level software, system settings, Task Manager or other protected Windows interfaces are active on the selected desktop.

 ## Activation